auraphp/system/README.md

 Aura is very new, so the system is quite limited at this point.
 In particular, while it provides a scaffold for developing and testing library packages, it does not yet provide a web-oriented controller and view system.
 (A cli-oriented controller system *is* provided.)

 Because the library packages are relatively volatile, they are not provided as submodules in the system.
-Instead, use the `pacakge/update.php` script to update the library packages using `git`.
+Instead, use the `update.php` command-line script to install and upgrade the library packages via `git`.

 Installation